-NSA conducted a Phase I cultural resources field survey within the Project APEs during August to October 2021 and March 2022 to determine the presence of archaeological and historic architectural resources that qualify as historic properties or are eligible within the Mississippi Landmark Program (NSA 2022a, 2022b).
+NSA conducted a Phase I cultural resources field survey within the Project APEs during August to October 2021 and March 2022 to determine the presence of archaeological and historic architectural resources that qualify as historic properties, or are eligible within the Mississippi Landmark Program (NSA 2022a, 2022b).
 The Phase I archaeological survey identified 15 newly recorded sites and 9 newly recorded isolated finds.
 Three previously recorded sites (22CL0102, 22CL1057, and 22CL1058) were revisited and re-surveyed to confirm their prior 'not eligible' NRHP recommendations.
 No cultural material was recovered from the three sites and NSA recommended no change to their eligibility status.
 All the isolated finds and all of the 15 newly recorded sites were recommended by NSA as not eligible for listing in the NRHP.
 Fourteen of the newly recorded sites are attributed to nineteenth and twentieth century domestic deposits; one site is associated with the Illinois Central Railroad.

-The historic architectural survey identified 64 newly recorded resources and revisited 18 previously-recorded historic resources.
-Of the 18 previously recorded resources, NSA found 13 of them were no longer extant and did not recommend changes in NRHP eligibility status for the remaining five.
-NSA's survey also re-evaluated three previously recorded resources needing additional research.
-NSA assessed three properties within the APE to possess historical and/or architectural significance and retain enough integrity to be recommended eligible for listing in the NRHP.
+The historic architectural survey identified 65 newly recorded resources and revisited 20 previously recorded historic resources.
+Of the 20 previously recorded resources, NSA found 13 of them were no longer extant, NSA assessed three properties within the APE to possess historical and/or architectural significance and retain enough integrity to be recommended eligible for listing in the NRHP.
 The Old Aberdeen Road Church of Christ (HS-21) and the West Point Church of God (HS-23) are recommended as currently not eligible, but potentially locally eligible under Criterion C for their distinctive modernist architectural form when they reach the 50-year age threshold, in 2023 and 2032, respectively.
 The Strong Hill Cemetery (HS-33) is recommended NRHP eligible under Criterion A for its association with local Black heritage through the twentieth century.